canhminhdo/dca2mc/README.md

 ```
 lastCheck
 ```
-This command will return `true` if Qlock enjoys the desired property; otherwise, `false` is returned.
+This command will return `true` if TAS enjoys the desired property; otherwise, `false` is returned.

 **Step 5:** Quit the application.